This article was originally published in ROAR Magazine and is reprinted here under a Creative Commons license. Click here to read the original.

 Yes, some laws are conducive to the well-being of some people.
 Yes, policing does sometimes stop certain harms.
 However, an overwhelming function of policing — over millennia — is the making and protecting of gross inequality and obscene concentration of wealth and power.
 In the present as in ancient Egypt, police defend the system that pays them.
 So long as that system dominates, exploits and oppresses, so long as it preys upon instead of cares, both that system and its police will need to be abolished.

-Since the image of the Egyptian policeman with his monkey detaining the youth was created, 175 generations have passed.
-We are 160 generations removed from the police state that was engineered by the Twelfth Dynasty.
-The formation of slave patrols in the American South is 13 generations away.
+One hundred seventy-five generations have passed since the image of the policeman holding the monkey holding the youth was painted.
+One hundred sixty generations have passed since the Twelfth Dynasty engineered its police state.
+Thirteen generations have passed since the formation of slave patrols in the American South.
 One generation has passed since KRS-One shouted, “when it’s gonna stop?!”
 In even this one generation, policing has gone on too long.